Golf Without Clubs

 - Never Getting Stuck in a Golf Conversation

-- The Unspoken Language of Golf
+- The Unvoiced Language of Golf

 - Golf, Trust, and Status Signals